Learning Sets with Separating Kernels: Completely separating reproducing kernel Hilbert spaces

 \subsection{Separating Properties of Translation Invariant Kernels}

-The first result studies translation invariant kernels on $\R^d$, {\em i.e.} of the form $K(x,\yps) = K(x-\yps)$.
-We show that if the Fourier transform of the kernel satisfies a suitable growth condition, then the corresponding reproducing kernel Hilbert space is completely separating.
-As usual, ${L^p}(\R^d)$ denotes the spaces of functions on $\R^d$ which are $p$-integrable with respect to the Lebesgue measure $dx$, with $p\in[1,+\infty\,[$.
-If $\phi\in L^1(\R^d)$, its Fourier transform is the continuous bounded function $\hat{\phi}$ on $\R^d$ given by
+The first result studies translation invariant kernels on $\R^d$, {i.e.~}of the form $K(x,\yps) = K(x-\yps)$.
+We show that if the Fourier transform of the kernel satisfies a suitable growth condition, then the corresponding reproducing kernel Hilbert space is completely separating. {As usual, $C(\R^d)$ denotes the space of real continuous functions on $\R^d$ and, for any $p\in[1,+\infty\,[$, $L^p(\R^d)$ is the space of (equivalence classes of) real functions on $\R^d$ which are $p$-integrable with respect to the Lebesgue measure $dx$.
+We will consider the {\em real} spaces $L^p_h(\R^d)$ of hermitian complex functions, {i.e.}